mitpre/raspberry-pi-setup/README.md

 Step by step tuorial by "Dr Beco" from [raspberrypi.stackexchange.com](https://raspberrypi.stackexchange.com/a/68963/52236) (summed up here).
 Worth to take a look also [here](https://raspberrypi.stackexchange.com/questions/7133/how-to-change-user-pi-sudo-permissions-how-to-add-other-accounts-with-different).

 1) While logged in with user `pi` start the terminal and set the password for the root account with `sudo passwd root`
+	- (headless) `sudo nano /etc/ssh/sshd_config`
+	- (headless) comment out the following line `PermitRootLogin without-password`
+	- (headless) add the following line `PermitRootLogin yes`; for this to work straight away you can just restart the ssh service by `/etc/init.d/ssh restart`
 2) Reboot: `sudo reboot`
 3) Login with user `root`
 4) Check with `ps -u pi` to see an empty list; no processes owned by user `pi`